Leader Election via Unique Sink Orientation: Warm Up: Labelings for Trees and Chordal Graphs

-We generalize the certification scheme from Section~\ref{sec:trees} to ensure the validity of a certificate assignment, which guarantees acyclicity and a unique sink in chordal graphs.
-Each node's certificate is the orientation of its incident edges.
-We refer to the nodes of $G$ and the certificate assignment as a configuration $\vec{G}$.
-A graph is chordal if every induced cycle is of length three.
-Every chordal graph has a simplicial vertex $v$, that is, a vertex $v$ such that $N(v)$ is a clique.
-We define a configuration to be correct for leader election, if for every vertex $v$ of a chordal graph, the following local conditions hold:
+We generalize the labeling scheme from Section~\ref{sec:trees} to a set of constraints guaranteeing acyclicity and a unique sink in chordal graphs.
+A graph $G=(V,E)$ is chordal if every induced cycle is of length three.
+Every chordal graph has a simplicial vertex $v$, that is, a vertex $v$ such that $N(v)$ induces a complete graph.
+As the class of chordal graphs is closed under induced subgraphs , any chordal graph admits a \emph{simplicial order}, i.e., an ordering $v_1, \ldots, v_n$ of $V$ such that for each $i$, $v_i$ is a simplicial vertex in $G[\{v_1,\ldots,v_i\}]$.
+In our labeling scheme, each node's label is the orientation of its incident edges.
+We refer to the nodes of $G$ and the labeling as a configuration $\vec{G}$.
+We define a configuration to be correct for leader election, if for every vertex $v$ of a chordal graph, the following local constraints hold:

 \begin{enumerate}[C1] \item Each edge incident to $v$ is directed. \item All outneighbors of $v$ are adjacent, that is, $N^+(v)$ induces a complete graph. \item Vertex $v$ does not belong to any directed triangle. \end{enumerate}